CommunityVB/Templates/README.md

 - [How to Create Your .NET Project Template](https://auth0.com/blog/create-dotnet-project-template/)
 - [Creating .NET Project Templates](https://code-maze.com/dotnet-project-templates-creation/)

+## Automated builds?

+To make life a whole lot simpler, really need to utilize GitHub actions to automate the build process and potentially releases; so the structure of the repo needs to consider this.

 ## Publishing to Nuget?

-Once we have something working, need to come up with a plan to publish these to nuget so that they are easier to find and use by everyone.
+Once we have something working, some testing under our belt and come up with a plan we will publish these to nuget so that they are easier to find and use by everyone.
 This includes such topics as versioning, release cadence, etc.

-## Automated builds?

-To make life a whole lot simpler, really need to utilize GitHub actions to automate the build process and potentially releases; so the structure of the repo needs to consider this.
+## Want to contribute?

+We welcome suggestions, bug reports, pull requests, help with documentation, testing, etc. So if you are interested, please use the tools here on GitHub or speak with us over on [Discord](https://discord.gg/Y8EH5fF6WG).

-## Lack of ideas?
+## Lack of ideas for new templates?

 Drop down to a terminal prompt and type `dotnet new list`... see one that doesn't have `VB` next to it?
 Sounds like a candidate...